 The Indiana General Assembly passed legislation in the mid-1990s that required the collection of controlled substance data through the Central Repository for Controlled Substances Data.

-At its inception, Indiana’s Prescription Drug Monitoring program required licensed pharmacies in Indiana to report on dispensed schedule II controlled substances.
-In early 2004, grant funding and an act of the legislature helped create INSPECT in its present form, expanding reporting requirements to include schedule II through V controlled substances.
+At its inception, Indiana’s Prescription Monitoring program required licensed pharmacies in Indiana to report on dispensed schedule II controlled substances.
+In early 2004, grant funding and an act of the Legislature helped create INSPECT in its present form, expanding reporting requirements to include schedule II through V controlled substances.
+The program has moved from 7-day to 3-day reporting.
+Beginning January 1, 2016, the program will move to 24-hour reporting, providing nearly real-time data to practitioners.

-All data collection and maintenance activities for INSPECT are handled in-house.
-The data repository is accessible only to registered users and available only through a secure Web site maintained by program staff.
+The INSPECT application is accessible only to registered users and available only through a secure website maintained by Program Staff.

 INSPECT is now sharing live data with Nevada! - Indiana now shares data with 18 states.